campbio/celda/README.md

 library(devtools)
 install_github("compbiomed/celda@v0.1")
 ```

+## Examples and vignettes

+Vignettes are available in the package.

+An analysis example using celda with RNASeq via vignette('celda-analysis')

 ## New Features and announcements
 The v0.1 release of celda represents a useable implementation of the various celda clustering models.